ashkren/RAG-paper-analysis/README.md

 - **Novel Hybrid Architecture:** First end-to-end system combining learned retrieval with seq2seq generation, using both parametric (model weights) and non-parametric (retrieved documents) memory.
 - **Strong Results:** Achieved state-of-the-art performance on open-domain QA benchmarks like Natural Questions (44.5 EM), TriviaQA (56.8 EM), and WebQuestions (45.2 EM), with fewer parameters than models like T5-11B.
-- **Knowledge Updating Without Retraining:** Demonstrated "index hot-swapping" — knowledge can be updated by replacing the document index; e.g., 70% accuracy on world leaders with correct indices vs 4-12% with mismatched indices.
+- **Knowledge Updating Without Retraining:** Demonstrated "index hot-swapping" — knowledge can be updated by replacing the document index
 - **Reduced Hallucinations & Interpretability:** Grounded generation in retrieved documents leads to more factual, specific outputs and provides visible sources.
-- **Learned Retrieval Without Supervision:** End-to-end training treats retrieval as a latent variable, requiring no annotated retrieval data.
 - **Foundation for Modern AI:** Inspired retrieval-augmented systems like ChatGPT with browsing, Perplexity AI, and enterprise RAG solutions; set the standard for hybrid parametric/non-parametric models.

 ---